isaacnmm/pestpolicy-hugo2XX/content/posts/best-wireless-pc-controller/index.md

 or
 [Xbox 360 Controller](https://www.amazon.com/dp/B004QRKWKQ/?tag=p-policy-20)
 the Best Wireless PC Controller?
-- For some 3rd person, flying, and driving games such as*Elite Dangerous*and*Overwatch*,�the Keyboard-Mouse combo cant beat the convenience and simplicity of the Best Wireless Controller for[PC Gaming](https://en.wikipedia.org/wiki/PC_game).
+- For some 3rd person, flying, and driving games such as*Elite Dangerous*and*Overwatch*,the Keyboard-Mouse combo cant beat the convenience and simplicity of the Best Wireless Controller for[PC Gaming](https://en.wikipedia.org/wiki/PC_game).
 The controllers can play different game categories, including [Rocket League](https://pestpolicy.com/[best](https://pestpolicy.com/best-joystick-for-elite-dangerous/)-controller-rocket-league/) and